Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- Green beans – frozen beans will work too!
+- French beans – frozen green beans will work too!

-You can use any veggies you choose.
+You can use any of your favorite veggies.
 As I mentioned before, this homemade fried rice is completely customizable!
-I often add bell peppers, sliced green onions, edamame, and broccoli, to this dish.
+I often add bell peppers, chopped spring or green onions, edamame, and broccoli, to this dish.

 Ingredients for the sauce